cusinatr/cusinatr/README.md

 ## Hi there 👋

 I am a physicist and computer scientist passionate about Neuroscience and Data Science.
+You can visit my website here: https://cusinatr.github.io/

 - I’m currently pursuing my PhD in Cognitive Computational Neuroscience at the University of Bern, Switzerland.
 My work focuses on characterizing brain functions (e.g., recognizing a song) from neural activity recordings obtained in epilepsy patients.